flip-dots/HueBLE/docs/source/usage.rst

 On connection to a light this module will attempt to pair to the light if it is not already paired.
 To pair with a light it must be in pairing mode, this can be activated in the Philips Hue app.
+Resetting the light also puts it in pairing mode.

 ``Settings -> Voice Assistants ->
 Amazon Alexa or Google Home -> Make Discoverable``